Psychology Schools in Montana

 Student Review: “The University of Montana’s psychology program was an okay experience overall.
 Like pretty much any program, it had both good and bad teachers.
 My least favorite part of the program was the advising.
-You have to sign up on a first-come first-served basis for advising every semester and often get someone who knows nothing about you.
+You have to sign up on a first-come, first-served basis for advising every semester and often get someone who knows nothing about you.
 It isn’t consistent from semester to semester and was frustrating to have to re-explain everything to advisors who usually didn’t even seem to care.
-The program also seems to be behind in the amount of online courses offered.
+The program also seems to be behind in the number of online courses offered.
 If not for a few very good professors, I would have probably rated my school experience lower.” – Student at University of Montana

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/